sora.body

 sora.body.utils.search_sbdb(name)[source]

-Searches JPL Small-Body DataBase to search for object information.
+Search the JPL Small-Body Database for object information.

-As the name implies, it searches only for Small Bodies.
-Planets and satellites information are not retrieved by this function.
+This function searches only for small bodies.
+Planet and satellite information is not retrieved by this function.

 Parameters:

-name (str) – The name of the object for the search.
-It can be the attributed spkid or designation number.
-The name is case insensitive.
+name (str) – Name of the object to search for.
+It can also be the assigned spkid or designation number.
+The name is case-insensitive.

 Returns:

-sbdb – An ordered dictionary with the object information.
+sbdb – Ordered dictionary with the object information.

 Return type: